About this listing

 Check out time 11AM

 No Smoking in the house - Smoking is permitted outside away from house.
 Please use ash trays outside to control cigarette butts.
-NO CIGARETTE BUTTS TO BE THROWN ON THE GROUND.

 Keep the property and all furnishings in good order